DIPlib/diplib/changelogs/diplib_next.md

 - `dip::ChainCode::Polygon()` has a new, optional argument to exclude border pixels from the polygon.

+- The overloads for `dip::MinimumVariancePartitioning()` and `dip::KMeansClustering()` that take a histogram as input now also have a version that take the output histogram as an argument, and return the cluster centers.
+  This version of `dip::KMeansClustering()` additionally has overloads that take a `dip::Random` object as input, instead of using a default-initialized one.

 ### Bug fixes

 - Fixed `dip::IsotropicErosion()` to use the same structuring element size as `dip::IsotropicDilation()`.